 One woman told us that on days when she wears tall boots at work, she slides her catheter package down the side of her boot.
 Then she can walk from her desk to the bathroom with no one noticing.

-Many straight catheters are flexible enough to simply wrap into a circular configuration around your wrist and then store it in your pocket.
+Many straight catheters are flexible enough to simply wrap into a circular configuration around your wrist and then store in your pocket.
 Just be careful not to kink the catheter as you roll it up.

 2. Makeup bag